With inventory management, accuracy is key

 1. Trusting the report system

-In turn, you will all use the technology more, resulting in better data collection that can then be used for future business decisions and team collaboration strategies.
+In turn, you will all use the inventory management technology more, resulting in better data collection that can then be used for future business decisions and team collaboration strategies.

 2. Satisfying your customers/buyers